 How to Make Marbled Chocolate Banana Bread

 Putting this chocolate banana bread recipe together is a lot easier than it may look!
 It starts with making my easy Banana Bread batter.
+Don't have brown bananas?
+Use this simple method of ripening your bananas using your oven for a quick turn around.
 After the batter is all mixed, divide it in half by scooping half the batter into a clean bowl, leaving the remaining half in the mixing bowl.

 Using a butter knife, swirl the batters together gently.
 Sprinkle the top with chocolate chips then bake .